ashutoshnayakIE/Data-Science-Tutorials/README.md

 4. Designing the Experiment
 5. Analyzing results
 6. Bayesian approch to A/B Testing
-7. Profit maximizing of A/B Testing (Marketing Science article) https://github.com/ashutoshnayakIE/ABTesting
+7. Profit maximizing of A/B Testing (Marketing Science article)<br>
+https://github.com/ashutoshnayakIE/ABTesting

 ## Thompson Sampling
 A tutorial explaining what is Thompson sampling, how it is different from greedy and $\epsilon$-greedy algorithm and how it can be implemented.
 We also show a small toy example for understanding how Thompson samplling is different from greedy-algorithm.
-It is python notebook where you can go through the theoretical foundations along with the code. https://github.com/ashutoshnayakIE/RL/blob/master/ThompsonSampling.ipynb
+It is python notebook where you can go through the theoretical foundations along with the code.<br>
+https://github.com/ashutoshnayakIE/RL/blob/master/ThompsonSampling.ipynb

 ## Hyper-parameter Optimization
 Hyper-parameter optimizatio in important when the optimization function is very complex (example complex Machine learning algorithms).
 This is a tutorial on hyper-parameter example with a toy problem using hyperOpt.
 It explains what are we doing when we say hyper-paramete optimization.
 We also show an example its implementation in python.
-After this tutorial, you should be able to implement bayesian optimization procedure along with understanding the theoretical background for it. https://github.com/ashutoshnayakIE/hyper_parameter_optimization
+After this tutorial, you should be able to implement bayesian optimization procedure along with understanding the theoretical background for it.<br>
+https://github.com/ashutoshnayakIE/hyper_parameter_optimization

 ## Primer on LIME and Shapley